Applying to RVU’s Physician Assistant Program? Here’s What You Need to Know

 Practice, practice, practice

-If you are invited to interview, take time to prepare by practicing common questions and thinking deeply about your experiences.
+If you are invited to interview, take time to prepare by practicing common interview questions and reflecting on your experiences.
 Strong communication skills can make a big difference, sometimes just as much as your academic and clinical background.

 In Summary:

-• Apply early: Submit through CASPA and aim for late July to give yourself ample time for verification and any additional steps RVU may require.
+- Apply early: Submit through CASPA and aim for late July to give yourself plenty of time for verification of your application

-• Gain quality healthcare experience: Jobs like EMT, CNA, medical assistant, or scribe are great for hands-on patient care.
+- Gain quality healthcare experience: Jobs like EMT, CNA, medical assistant, or scribe are great for gaining experience.
 Showing growth or taking on more responsibility in these roles really helps, too.
-Don’t forget to shadow a PA—especially in primary care!
+Don’t forget to shadow PAs in a variety of settings!

 If you haven’t already, be sure to visit the RVU Master of Physician Assistant Studies program page to learn more about our curriculum, admissions requirements, and mission.